Program

 Description of Course Content

-The DEIS programme of study has four required core module pairs.
+The DEIS programme of study has three required core module pairs.
 These are designed to provide students with rigorous academic training.
 Each of these module pairs is taught over the course of two consecutive semesters, and they are compulsory for all students:

 Research Methods I + II (Econometrics):